jkuruzovich/jkuruzovich.github.io-hugo/content/home/about.md

   year = 2006

 [[education.courses]]
-  course = "BS in "
-  institution = "Lafayette College" year = 1996
+  course = "BS in Chemical Engineering " institution = "Lafayette College" year = 1996
 +++

 # Biography

-I'm a professor of business analytics at Rensselaer Polytechnic Institute.
+I'm a professor of business analytics at Rensselaer Polytechnic Institute and the Director of the Severino Center for Technological Entrepreneurship.